-- THE COMMAND CONTROL CENTER (CCC)
+THE COMMAND CONTROL CENTRE (CCC)

-- THE MISSION CENTER (CMC)
+MISSION CENTRE (CMC)

 TELEMETRY AND TELECOMMAND EARTH TERMINALS (TTCET)

 DATA COMMUNICATION NETWORK (DCN/ICARE)

 ALCANTARA SECONDARY GROUND STATION (ALC)

 The Operational Ground Segment is completed with a ground station, said secondary and located in Brazil.
 This station has the function to increase the volume of the scientific telemetry during the observing runs.
 The station, located in Alcantara, made available by the Brazilian partner, is of the same kind as the ones used by ICONES (TTCET compatible with all PROTEUS interfaces).
-It is operated by INPE and its control center is located in Sao Jose dos Campos.
-This facility talks to the CCC by the internet for the pass reservation and retrieval of the satellite ephemerides.
+It is operated by INPE and its control centre is located in Sao Jose dos Campos.
+This facility talks to the CCC through the internet for the pass reservation and retrieval of the satellite ephemerides.

 VIENNA SECONDARY GROUND STATION (VGS)

-To secure the scientific mission, CoRoT is also capable to download its telemetry flying over the MOST micro-satellite ground station in Austria.
+To secure the scientific mission, CoRoT is also able to download its telemetry flying over the MOST micro-satellite ground station in Austria.
 This back-up facility, operated by the Vienna University, was adapted to the CoRoT telemetry reception by doubling the radiofrequency part (work funded by Austria) and adding a CCSDS front-end (provided by CNES).
 Its interfaces with the CCC are in every way identical to those of the Brazilian station.
-Operational talks are through the internet.
+Operational talks are made through the internet.

-- THE CoRoT DATA CENTER (CDC)
+CoRoT DATA CENTRE (CDC)